sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

 What I find important:

-1. Support for modern English only.
+1. <ins>Support for modern English only</ins>

-    For that purpose I used technical literature of approximately 40MB of pure text in total to do comparisons.
+    For this, I used technical literature containing about 40 MB of pure text to make comparisons.
     [Statistics](https://github.com/sgaliamov/ergo-layouts/blob/master/docs/statistics.md) that I've collected is slightly differs from that you can get using "Alice's Adventures in Wonderland" or "Moby Dick or The Whale".
     This is fine for me, because I deal with technical texts more often.

-1. Alternate hands less.
+1. <ins>Alternate hands less</ins>

     Colemak is often criticized for the fact that T and H keys are placed on the different sides of a keyboard.
     It breaks the rhythm of the typing.
     This and the fact that the one of the most used vowels, A and O, are intended for pinkies, turned me away from using Colemak.
     For the same reason it's not wise to place all vowels on the same side, like Dvorak does.

-1. The keys of the most commonly used [digraphs](https://en.wikipedia.org/wiki/Digraph_(orthography)) should be placed close to each other.
+1. The keys of the <ins>most commonly used [digraphs](https://en.wikipedia.org/wiki/Digraph_(orthography))</ins> should be placed close to each other.

     For example, E and R letters create the most used combination in English.
     Even Qw**er**ty has it, but many popular layouts (Workman, Norman, Colemak, etc.) ignore this for a reason that I can not explain.

-1. Type continuously with one finger less.
+1. <ins>Type continuously with one finger less</ins>

-    Just positioning keys for digraphs close to each other is not enough.
+    It is not enough to simply place keys for digraphs close to each other.
-    It's slower to type, when paired letters are placed vertically, because a finger need to travel some distance to reach a next position.
+    It's slower to type when paired letters are placed vertically, because a finger need to travel some distance to reach a next position.
     Much comfortable and faster to press the next key with another finger.
     For that reason, it's a big loss for Workman and Dvorak to put O and E in the same row next to each other, this combination is used very rarely.
     So, much wiser to have them separately to be able to place consonants in between.

-1. Minimize usage of pinkies.
+1. <ins>Minimize usage of pinkies</ins>

     The little finger is already overused when pressing `Shift` and `Ctrl` buttons.
 For the weakest finger it's too big load.

-1. The usage of hands should be balanced.
+1. <ins>The usage of hands should be balanced</ins>

     It's hard to say which balance is the best.
     It sounds logical that the load on hands should be equal.
     But from other point of view, the left hand is used more often because we use a mouse with the right hand and place the most of shortcuts on the left side.
     To not over-complicate, I decide stick to balanced option.

-1. Punctuation marks do not have to be in the standard position.
+1. <ins>Punctuation marks do not have to be in the standard positions</ins>

-    Since they are completely legitimate elements of a text we can benefit from placing them on better positions.
+    Since they are completely legitimate elements of a text, we can benefit from placing them on a better positions.
     Dot is used more often than a half of letters.
-    Why have it on an awkward button?
+    Why keep it on an awkward button?

-1. Shortcuts are not really important.
+1. <ins>Shortcuts are not really important</ins>

-    Since we use ErgoDox keyboard we can configure extra layers and have almost any shortcut anywhere.
+    Since we use ErgoDox we can configure extra layers and have almost any shortcut anywhere.
     The authors of many layouts deliberately left the Z, X, C, V buttons in place to preserve the familiar experience.
-    It makes sense for regular keyboards, and I would care about it if I didn't have ErgoDox.
+    It makes sense for regular keyboards, and I would care about it if I didn't have ErgoDox.\
-    I thought initially.
+    I thought initially.\
     The biggest problem with that is when you have to switch to another language, all shortcuts are moved to the original places and you have to remember two sets of shortcuts.
     This is really annoying.
-    But if you type with one language only, this is still relevant to you.
+    But if you type in one language only this is still relevant to you.

-1. Estimation is based on "effort" that you have to apply when you press a key, and distance between two presses.
+1. <ins>Estimation is based on "effort"</ins> that you have to apply when you press a key <ins>and a distance</ins> between two taps.
 This distance factor helps keep most commonly used pairs close to each other.

 Having all this requirements I started [this](https://github.com/sgaliamov/ergo-layouts) project.
 In addition, I planned to try F#, and scope of this challenge was perfect for this.